bethNugent/Week3/README.md

 If player wins or loses the player can start the game again.

+Drumkit

+When a key is pressed, the associated sound is played When a key is clicked, the associated is played

 Keycode Generator

 A welcome message should be displayed (in any form).